zhao201730685110/ICp-banking-microservices/README.md

    `git commit -m "Update of bankingAPI.js"`

-2. Push the code you commited to transfer the last commit to your GitHub repository:
+2. Push the code you commited to transfer the last commit to your GitHub repository *ICp-banking-microservices*:

    `git push"`